deeprootinfosec/NotesTemplate/README.md

 ## Setup Script:

-Add execute permissions with ```chmod +x ./setup.sh``` and run the script as yourself.
-You will need to pass in the URL for your NotesTemplate fork.
+Add execute permissions to git_push.sh and setup.sh with ```chmod +x ./file_name.sh``` and run the script as yourself.
+It will ask for your username and the name of your fork of this repository.
 I recommend renaming the repository before this step to whatever you want it to be.
+Locally the repositiry will be housed in a folder named 'notes'.

 ## Functions: